danesparza/calendar-service/README.md

 To test your service quickly, you can use the [Postman Google Chrome Extension](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en) to call the service and see the JSON return format.

-Weather information will be returned as a [JSON payload outlined on the Google Calendar developer website](https://developers.google.com/google-apps/calendar/v3/reference/events).
+Calendar information will be returned as a [JSON payload outlined on the Google Calendar developer website](https://developers.google.com/google-apps/calendar/v3/reference/events).